© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Allen smelt mill, flue system and chimneys is a scheduled monument protected by Historic England under reference 1016817.
 View the official record →

-Allen smelt mill, flue system and chimneys is a post-medieval industrial monument located in Northumberland, England, dating to the eighteenth and nineteenth centuries.
+Allen smelt mill, flue system and chimneys is a scheduled ancient monument comprising the remains of an eighteenth-century lead smelting works located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016817.

 Allen smelt mill, flue system and chimneys is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016817.